Psyphon361/mafia-crime-scheduler/README.md

 ## 🎉 Congratulations!

 You’ve successfully set up the Mafia Crime Scheduler!
 Your script will now run every 16 minutes, automating your DeFi game on PulseChain, BNB Chain, or both.
-If you have any questions or run into issues, feel free to reach out.
+If you have any questions or run into issues, feel free to reach out on Telegram.
 Happy automating! 🚀

 ---